 - Art Evolution: He looks older and wrinklier now than he did initially.
-He's also blind in one eye now.
+He's also blind in one eye.

-- Gadgeteer Genius: Was apparently able to make a Humongous Mecha in "Slap Happy" all by himself (albeit after stealing the plans from somebody else).
+- Gadgeteer Genius: Was apparently able to make a Humongous Mecha in "Slappy-Go-Lucky" episode of the Toons series all by himself (albeit after stealing the blueprints from Professor Pig).
 Unfortunately, he isn't enough of one to prevent it from Going Horribly Wrong...

 - Mismatched Eyes: Has a black eye and a blue eye.
 The blue eye is blind.